jiawlu/MapMatching/README.md

 # MapMatching

-This code is implemented based on a publishe paper on Journal of Transportation Research Part C:
+This code is implemented based on a published paper on Journal of Transportation Research Part C:

 Estimating the most likely space–time paths, dwell times and path uncertainties from vehicle trajectory data: A time geographic method